John Noble MacKenzie: Early life

 John Noble MacKenzie was born on 11 August 1914 in Goodwood, in Otago, New Zealand.
 His grandfather was Thomas MacKenzie, a former prime minister of New Zealand.
 He was educated at Timaru Boys' High School before going on to Otago Boys' High School.
 After completing his schooling he went farming but in April 1937 sought a short service commission in the Royal Air Force (RAF).
 His application was accepted, and he left for the United Kingdom in October 1937.

 Training commenced at the Elementary Flying Training School at the RAF's station at Desford before going onto Uxbridge as an acting pilot officer.
 Further flight training followed at No. 9 Flying Training School at Hullavington and he earned his pilot's wings in June 1938.
-After advanced training was completed, in September 1939 he was posted to No. 41 Squadron, which was based at Catterick and operated Hawker Furys.
-In January the following year, it began to re-equip with the Supermarine Spitfire.
+After advanced training was completed, in September 1939 he was posted to No. 41 Squadron.
+This was based at Catterick and operated Hawker Fury fighters.
+In January the following year, it began to re-equip with the Supermarine Spitfire fighter.

 Second World War

 When the Second World War broke out, MacKenzie's squadron had yet to finish converting to the Spitfire.
 For the early part of the war, it carried out covering operations for convoys and patrols along the East coast of England.
-In late May 1940, it began operating from Hornchurch, flying patrols over the beaches at Dunkirk during Operation Dynamo for a three-week period.
+In late May 1940, it began operating from Hornchurch, flying patrols over the beaches at Dunkirk during Operation Dynamo for a two-week period.
 During this time, MacKenzie flew several patrols but only ever sighted one enemy aircraft.
 At the end of its period of service at Hornchurch, the squadron went back to Catterick for a rest.